awojaczek-security/SOC-Incident-Analysis_Labs/SOC120 - Phishing Mail Detected - Internal to Internal/00_README/README.md

   <em>Figure 7: Results_of_my_research</em>
 </p>

 ## 🔥 Lessons Learned

-Although the alert was ultimately classified as a false positive, it was a very good example of how to deal with an event that often occurs in the daily work of a SOC team.
+Although the alert was ultimately classified as a false positive, it provided valuable insight into handling events that commonly occur in a SOC environment.

-Incidents of this type cannot be underestimated and require thorough analysis each time, as they may contain various types of malicious artifacts.
+Such incidents should never be underestimated and require consistent, detailed analysis, as they may contain hidden malicious artifacts.

-Every alert should be verified, even if it seems insignificant at first glance.
-As SOC analysts, we must remain vigilant and conduct our investigations in a thorough and methodical manner.
+Every alert must be properly validated, even if it initially appears insignificant.
+As SOC analysts, we must remain vigilant and approach each investigation in a structured manner.

 This laboratory training gave us the following skills:
 - it strengthened our skills in using online tools such as AbusedIPDB and VirusTotal.